Can Cats Eat Onions?

 Some of the common signs of onion toxicity include:

-• Digestive upset: The toxins in onions irritate the digestive tract and may cause signs including loss of appetite, nausea, vomiting, or diarrhea
+Digestive upset: The toxins in onions irritate the digestive tract and may cause signs including loss of appetiteopens in a new tab, nausea, vomitingopens in a new tab, or diarrheaopens in a new tab.

-• Pale gums: Cats with anemia, or low red blood cell counts, often have pale or white gums instead of bubble-gum pink gums.
+Pale gums: Cats with anemia, or low red blood cell counts, often have pale or white gums instead of bubble-gum pink gums.
 This is due to a lack of red blood cells in circulation.
 Some cats have naturally black-pigmented gums so this sign may be difficult to observe.

-• Lethargy: Anemia also causes cats to feel weak and tired.
+Lethargy: Anemia also causes cats to feel weak and tired.
 This is due to the lack of red blood cells, which are critical in transporting oxygen to all the tissues of the body.
-Cats who are weak and tired may have trouble standing, walking, or jumping, and they may avoid activities like playing or even going to their litter box.
+Cats who are weak and tired may have trouble standing, walking, or jumping, and they may avoid activitiesopens in a new tab like playing or even going to their litter box.

-• Yellow-tinted skin or eyes: When red blood cells burst open as a result of hemolytic anemia, they release pigments, including bilirubin, which have a yellowish tint.
+Yellow-tinted skin or eyes: When red blood cells burst open as a result of hemolytic anemia, they release pigments, including bilirubin, which have a yellowish tint.
 When this pigment is present in the blood, it can cause the skin to have a yellow or orange hue, which may be most visible in places with less fur, like the inside of the ears or belly, as well as on the white part of the eye.

-• Difficulty breathing: The lack of red blood cells due to anemia often causes animals to breathe quickly or with difficulty.
+Difficulty breathing: The lack of red blood cells due to anemia often causes animals to breathe quickly or with difficultyopens in a new tab.
 This is because their bodies try to compensate for the lack of oxygen in the tissues by breathing rapidly.
 Any cat that is showing signs of rapid breathing, panting, or difficulty breathing should be seen by a vet right away.

-• Dark-brown urine: Cats with hemolytic anemia may have very dark urine due to abnormal pigments in their blood which are then excreted in the urine.
+Dark-brown urine: Cats with hemolytic anemia may have very dark urine due to abnormal pigments in their blood which are then excreted in the urine.
 This includes the yellow pigment, bilirubin, as well as others, like methemoglobin.

 The bottom line: Can cats eat human food?